jolhoeft/websession.rs/README.md

 Web Session Support for Rust

 ## Overview

-`websession` provides a simple interface to web session management, with reliably encrypted passwords (currently `bcrypt`) and automatically expiring identifiers.
+`websession` provides a simple interface to web session management, with reliably encrypted passwords (currently `bcrypt`) and session identifiers that automatically renew on activity or time out and expire with inactivity.

-Users can be identified by any UTF-8, including a username, an email address, a number, or anything else you can think of that does not contain an embedded `:` (as `:` is used as the delimiter in the `FileBackingStore` and prohibited by the `MemoryBackingStore` for compatibility reasons).
+Users can be identified by any valid UTF-8, including a username, an email address, a number, or almost anything else you can think of.
+However, the `FileBackingStore` and the `MemoryBackingStore` both silently replace "\n" with "\u{FFFD}", just as `String::from_utf8_lossy` does for invalid UTF-8.

-Be advised that as of 0.6.0, the FileBackingStore and the MemoryBackingStore silently replace "\n" with "\u{FFFD}", just as `String::from_utf8_lossy` does for invalid UTF-8.
-This is unlikely to cause problems in production because users with embedded newlines in their name already can't log in properly.
+(This is unlikely to cause problems in production as users with embedded newlines in their name probably can't log in properly anyway.)

-It is expected that metadata (real names, contact information, user-based permissions, etc.) are managed by the consuming app.
+It is expected that metadata (real names, contact information, user-based permissions, etc.) are managed by the application using `websession`.

 ## Usage